sajal90/Pong/README.md

 # HOW TO PLAY

-  click ENTER or tap the START button to get to game window,
+  press ENTER or click the START button to get to game window,

   use keyboard button 'W' and 'S' to move right side/player 1 PADDLE,